Seabhac-94/shutter/README.md

 ##### Add to cart
 Initial problems, thorwing int() error when adding to cart.
 Problem - method on form wasn't set to POST.

+##### Checkout
+No issues initally - the stripe test card was used to simulate payment.

 ##### Careers App
 Initial problems - Forms were not being sent to django-admin.
 On inspection, method and action were not defined in the